• Europes biggest bike selection

 1. Aerodynamics

-Admittedly, the title "fastest gravel bike in the world" comes from Ridley himself, so a brief critical look at the bike must be.
-But: The Kanzo Fast is really unbeatable aerodynamic.
-Ridley has basically taken the best of her aero road bike, the Noah Fast and the Kanzo gravel bike and created the Kanzo Fast gravel speed machine.
+Admittedly, the title "fastest gravel bike in the world" comes from the fact that the bike is in order.
+The Kanzo Fast is unbeatable aerodynamically.
+Ridley has taken the best of her aero road bike, the Noah Fast and the Kanzo gravel bike and created the Kanzo Fast gravel speed machine.

 The bike features truncated NACA tubes that reduce drag by controlling the airflow around the wheel.
-And not only when the wind hits the tubes straight from the front, at 0 degrees, but also when the wind comes from the side at angles of up to 15 degrees.
+This is when the wind hits the tubes straight from the front at 0 degrees and comes from the side at angles of up to 15 degrees. - Alice Huot @ buycycle

-The seamless transition between fork and frame or the curved seat tube that protects the rear wheel not only look chic, but also contribute to aerodynamics, just like the d-shaped seatpost with f-surface plus technology and the fully integrated cable routing.
-Add to that wings on the underside of the fork to reduce turbulence caused by the wheel hub, and on the more expensive models there's also a Kanzo Fast gravel-specific aero-handlebar installed.
+The seamless transition between fork and frame, or the curved seat tube that protects the rear wheel, looks chic and contributes to aerodynamics, just like the d-shaped seatpost with f-surface plus technology and the fully integrated cable routing.
+The handlebar is installed.
 All this allows the bike to defy air resistance to the maximum and cut through the air even faster.
-Especially at speeds around 25-30 km / h you really feel it.
+You feel it especially at speeds around 25-30 km/h.

-The frame is made of high-quality 24, 30, 50 and 60t Torayca carbon, which is why the Ridley team was able to make the bike stiff yet comfortable in certain areas without using a lot of material.
-This saves weight and the resulting stiffness is particularly noticeable in the area of the thick bottom bracket, which provides efficient power transfer when pedaling.
+The frame is made of high-quality 24, 30, 50 and 60t Torayca carbon, so the Ridley team made the bike stiff yet comfortable in certain areas without using much material. - Alice Huot @ buycycle

-Speaking of weight: The frame and the fork itself weigh 1.7 kg in size L. The entry-level version in L weighs 9.2 kg: Considering that aero bikes usually weigh much more, it is already an L size and "only" the entry-level components are installed, this weight is hardly acceptable.
+Speaking of weight, the frame and fork weigh 1.7 kg in size L, and the entry-level version weighs 9.2 kg.
+Considering that aero bikes usually weigh much more, they are already an L size, and "only" the entry-level components are installed, so this weight is hardly acceptable.
 However, if every gram counts, you can opt for higher-quality components and reduce the weight to up to 8.2 kg.

 Price-wise, the entry-level model starts at €3,569.
-Now that's not the best deal on the market, and the Sram Rival groupset feels pretty cheap, but compared to gravel bikes in the same "racing" category, it's still pretty decent.
-At the end of the day, you're paying handsomely for the highly engineered and well-tested aerodynamic frame.
+Now that's not the best deal on the market, and the SRAM Rival groupset feels pretty cheap, but it's still pretty decent compared to gravel bikes in the same "racing" category.
+You're paying handsomely for the highly engineered and well-tested aerodynamic frame.
 If you want the aero handlebars, the cheapest option is the GrX 800 setup with the Rotor Vegas crank, which will set you back €4,539.
 Pretty solid deal.
 Prices range up to €8,219 if you choose the most expensive components.

 7. Is it for you?